Cell crowding selectively increases invasiveness in high-grade DCIS cells.

 Cell crowding induces TRPV4 relocation to plasma membrane in MCF10DCIS.com cells.

-(A) Mass spectrometry data showing proteins enriched in the plasma membrane (PM) >5-fold (fold changes represented using triangle plots; OC/ND ratio on the right axis) when cells are under OC (orange bars) relative to ND conditions (blue bars).
+(A) Mass spectrometry data showing proteins enriched in the plasma membrane (PM) >5-fold (fold changes represented using triangle plots; OC/ND ratio on the right axis) when cells are under OC (red bars) relative to ND conditions (blue bars).
 Ion channels are marked with red boxes, where TRPV4 shows about a 160-fold increased association with the plasma membrane under OC conditions.
 (B) Proteins near and on the plasma membrane were pulled down after cell surface biotinylation with streptavidin beads and immunoblotted for TRPV4.
-TRPV4 is significantly associated with the plasma membrane in OC MCF10DCIS.comcells.
+TRPV4 is significantly associated with the plasma membrane in OC MCF10DCIS.com cells.
 In MCF10CA1a cells, TRPV4 appears to be associated with the plasma membrane under both ND and OC conditions, with a slight increase under OC conditions.
 (C) Immunoblots of whole-protein lysates demonstrate similar overall TRPV4 protein levels across MCF10A cell derivatives, regardless of cell density.
 This indicates that the differing plasma membrane association of TRPV4 is due to trafficking changes, not expression level changes.
 GAPDH is used as a loading control.
-(D) Representative IF images by confocal microscopy show TRPV4 (red) localization compared to the control protein transferrin receptor (TfR; green) in MCF10A, MCF10AT1, MCF10DCIS.co, and MCF10CA1a cells under ND and OC conditions.
+(D) Representative IF images by confocal microscopy show TRPV4 (red) localization compared to the control protein transferrin receptor (TfR; green) in MCF10A, MCF10AT1, MCF10DCIS.com, and MCF10CA1a cells under ND and OC conditions.
 DAPI (blue) staining was used for visualizing the nuclei.
-As observed in the biochemical data in (B-C), cell crowding induces the relocation of TRPV4 to the plasma membrane in MCF10DCIS.comcells.
+As observed in the biochemical data in (B-C), cell crowding induces the relocation of TRPV4 to the plasma membrane in MCF10DCIS.com cells.
 TRPV4 is associated with the plasma membrane in ND MCF10CA1a cells, with a clear elevated association in OC cells.
 Scale bar = 10 μm.
-(E) Plasma membrane-associated TRPV4 (%) is quantified for the four cell lines under ND and OC conditions by line analysis, showing a significant increase in both MCF10DCIS.comcells and MCF10CA1a cells due to cell crowding.
-(F) IF images showing that hyperosmotic conditions induced by PEG 300 (74.4 mOsm/Kg) treatment also relocate TRPV4 (red) to the plasma membrane in MCF10DCIS.comcells.
+(E) Plasma membrane-associated TRPV4 (%) is quantified for the four cell lines under ND and OC conditions by line analysis, showing a significant increase in both MCF10DCIS.com cells and MCF10CA1a cells due to cell crowding.
+(F) IF images showing that hyperosmotic conditions induced by PEG 300 (74.4 mOsm/Kg) treatment also relocate TRPV4 (red) to the plasma membrane in MCF10DCIS.com cells.
 TfR localization remains intact under hyperosmotic conditions.
 Increased relocation is also observed in MCF10CA1a cells.
 Scale bar = 10 μm.
 (G) The increased plasma membrane association of TRPV4 due to hyperosmotic stress is quantified by line analysis.
 Scale bar = 10 μm.
 (H) Representative regions of interest (ROIs) of TRPV4-stained immunohistochemistry (IHC) images in different pathology phenotypes.
 High-grade DCIS and invasive ductal cancer (IDC) ROIs clearly exhibit plasma membrane association of TRPV4.
 Two high-grade DCIS IHC images were acquired by two different people and both show plasma membrane-associated TRPV4.
 Scale bar = 20 μm.
 (I) Statistical results from independent histological evaluations of pathologies and TRPV4 distributions of 97 ROIs from 39 patient specimens indicate a high correlation (>70%) of plasma membrane association of TRPV4 with high-grade DCIS or IDC pathologies.
 Y/N: Yes/no, indicating both pathologists agreed that PM ion channels were present/absent.
 E: Equivocal, indicating only one pathologist agreed.
 Significantly high proportions of high-grade DCIS (75%) and IDC (73%) ROIs exhibited plasma membrane TRPV4 association, which was not observed in lower-risk cases.

 Cell crowding inhibits ion channels and triggers their plasma membrane relocations.

-Cell crowding-induced plasma membrane TRPV4 association scales with cell volume reduction and increases in invasiveness and motility.
+Cell crowding-induced plasma membrane TRPV4 association scales with cell volume reduction and increases in invasiveness and motility

 Pro-invasive cell volume reduction mechanotransduction pathway is indicated by TRPV4 inhibition and hyperosmotic stress-driven increases in TRPV4 association with the plasma membrane and cell motility, as well as TRPV4 activation-induced decreases in cell motility.

 (A) MCF10CA1a cells respond to 15 minutes of PEG 300 (74.4 mOsm/kg) and OC conditions by relocating TRPV4 to the plasma membrane, increasing the channel’s association with the membrane.
 IF images show a predominantly intracellular TRPV4 (red) distribution in the ND control MCF10CA1a cells, whereas plasma membrane association of TRPV4 occurs in response to PEG 300 and OC.
 DAPI (blue) staining indicates the nucleus.
 Scale bars throughout Fig. 6 = 10 μm.
 (B) Line analysis results of plasma membrane-associated TRPV4 (%) show significant increases in plasma membrane TRPV4 (PM TRPV4) with 1 hour of GSK219 (1 nM), 15 minutes of 74.4 mOsm/kg PEG 300, and OC conditions.
 (C) Cell movement diffusivity (D) increases with GSK219 and PEG treatments, while movement directionality (v) increases with GSK101 (0.2 pM) but shows no other effects.
 (D-O) MCF10AT1 (D, E), MDA-MB-231 (G, H), ETCC-06 (J, K), and ETCC-10 (M, N) do not relocate TRPV4 to the plasma membrane in response to TRPV4 inhibition by GSK219, hyperosmotic conditions by PEG-300, or OC conditions, as evidenced by IF images (TRPV4: red; DAPI: blue) and line analysis results for plasma membrane associations of TRPV4.
 (F) None of these cells’ motility responded to PEG 300.
 However, their responses to TRPV4 activation (GSK101) and inhibition (GSK219) varied, suggesting different roles of TRPV4 in their cancer biology.
 MCF10AT1 diffusivity (D) significantly reduced with GSK219, while the rest of the conditions did not affect D. Movement directionality (v) was not affected by any treatment conditions.
 (G) MDA-MB-231 cell D or v did not alter with any treatment conditions, suggesting an insignificant role of TRPV4 in their cell motility.
 (L, M) Both ETCC-06 and ETCC-10 D increased with GSK101, but GSK219 also increased ETCC-06 diffusivity, while not altering ETCC-10 diffusivity.
 ETCC-06 directionality (v) increased with GSK101, but ETCC-10 directionality remained unchanged.
-(P) Plasma membrane association of TRPV4 (% PM TRPV4) positively scalex with cell movement D over a larger range for MCF10DCIS.comcells than for MCF10CA1a, reflecting the high cell volume plasticity observed in MCF10DCIS.comcells.
+(P) Plasma membrane association of TRPV4 (% PM TRPV4) positively scalex with cell movement D over a larger range for MCF10DCIS.com cells than for MCF10CA1a, reflecting the high cell volume plasticity observed in MCF10DCIS.com cells.
 This result suggests that both cell types have a pro-invasive mechanotransduction pathway.
 (Q) Such scaling is absent in MCF10AT1, MDA-MB-231, ETCC-06, and ETCC-10 cells.
-(R) The presence of such a mechanotransduction pathway is observed for MCF10CA1a and MCF10DCIS.comcells from the plot of greater than 2-fold increase in plasma membrane association of TRPV4 (x-axis; PM TRPV4_peg/PM TRPV4_ctrl) and greater than 1-fold increase in diffusivity (y-axis; Dpeg/Dctrl) by PEG-300.
-(S) Cell volume reduction-mediated mechanotransduction pathway can be clearly observed from plotting plasma membrane association of TRPV4 (x-axis) and relative increase in diffusivity with GSK101 versus GSK219 (y-axis), which are significantly greater than 2 for MCF10CA1a and MCF10DCIS.comcells.
+(R) The presence of such a mechanotransduction pathway is observed for MCF10CA1a and MCF10DCIS.com cells from the plot of greater than 2-fold increase in plasma membrane association of TRPV4 (x-axis; PM TRPV4_peg/PM TRPV4_ctrl) and greater than 1-fold increase in diffusivity (y-axis; Dpeg/Dctrl) by PEG-300.
+(S) Cell volume reduction-mediated mechanotransduction pathway can be clearly observed from plotting plasma membrane association of TRPV4 (x-axis) and relative increase in diffusivity with GSK101 versus GSK219 (y-axis), which are significantly greater than 2 for MCF10CA1a and MCF10DCIS.com cells.

 Cell crowding triggers the activation of a pro-invasive mechanotransduction pathway in high-grade DCIS cells but not in less aggressive or normal cells.